rezimaulana/rezimaulana/README.md

 ### Hi there 👋
-- 🌱 I'm Rezi, Junior Web Programmer
+- 🌱 I'm Rezi, Junior Web Programmer.
-- 🔭 Recently i'm working as a Data and Technical Engineer
+- 🔭 Recently i'm working as Technical and Data Engineer.
-- 👯 I’m looking to collaborate on application development
+- 👯 I’m looking to collaborate on application development.
-- 📫 Should you find my story interesting, you can reach my [linkedin](https://www.linkedin.com/in/rezimaulana/)
+- 📫 You can always reach me at [linkedin](https://www.linkedin.com/in/rezimaulana/).

 <h2>🏆 Github Profile</h2>